nogibjj/dj_proj_2/README.md

 ## Docker process

-Use docker to create a docker image of repo and push container to container registry
+Use docker to create a docker image of repo and push container to container registry on Docker Hub